PRF for Libido & Sexual Wellness (Women Only) | Lococo Wellness Clinic

 PRF for Libido & Sexual Wellness — Women Only

+Adjunctive, individualized care.
 PRF (platelet-rich fibrin) is prepared from your own blood and forms a fibrin matrix that gradually releases growth factors.
-In women’s sexual wellness, PRF is considered an adjunctive option that may support local tissue health, blood flow, comfort, and sensitivity as part of a comprehensive plan.
+In women’s sexual wellness, PRF is used as an adjunct to support local tissue health, blood flow, comfort, and sensitivity as part of a comprehensive plan.

 How the Process Works